 Mrs Dawn Synnuck

 Mrs Dawn Synnuck, SGC representative for Creative Arts.
 Dawn is the Principal Speech & Language Therapist for BFC, based in Episkopi.
 She has worked as paediatric specialist S< in the NHS and independent practices for over 25 years.
 Her jobs have included: Co-founder/director business in Spain to support additional needs and S< in international schools, Manager for S< MOD Germany, Director of Education for School of S< Newcastle University and Head of Learning Enrichment at Hanover International School.

 Mrs Gill Marsden

 Mrs Gill Marsden, SGC representative for English.
 Mrs Marsden is a secondary school English teacher who has taught full-time in the UK and part-time in Germany (in between having four children!).
 She is SGC Governor for Maths and has been adopted by Year 6!
-Her 3 boys are all in Episkopi Primary School and baby Lucy can't wait to go too!
+Her 3 boys have all been through Episkopi Primary and now her daughter Lucy is in Year 1!